julieraptor/Diffsinger-Filipino-Phonemizer/README.md

 The dictionary this phonemizer was trained on was sourced heavily from [CUNY Wikipron for Tagalog](https://github.com/CUNY-CL/wikipron/tree/master).

+# How to install

+- Drag and drop `DiffsingerFilipinoPhonemizer_julieraptor.dll` into OpenUTAU.
+It should install automatically.
+- Re-open OpenUTAU and confirm it is installed by checking the phonemizer list in <b>FIL > DIFFS FIL > DiffSinger Filipino Phonemizer (Contributed by julieraptor).</b>

 # Phoneme Chart
 | Phoneme | IPA | Arpabet | Notes
 | ---  | --- | --- | --- |